 Microbiology examines cellular organisms, viruses and bacteria.
 Common pathogens and immune system responses to them are discussed.

 In Calculus, integrals, derivatives and other fundamental calculus concepts are studied.
 Exams cover problem-solving and proof of theorems.

 Most pharmacists work in drugstores and hospitals.
 Other places of employment include mail-order pharmacies, government agencies and physicians' offices.
-Job openings for pharmacists are expected to increase 3%, slower than average for all occupations, during the time period of 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov).
-The median annual salary for pharmacists was $121,500 as of May 2015, reported the BLS.
+Job openings for pharmacists are expected to show little or no change of 0% growth, during the time period of 2018-2028, according to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov).
+The median annual salary for pharmacists was $126,120 as of May 2018, reported the BLS.

 Continuing Education Information